 Surely you read by now that using a smaller plate will make you eat less.
 There is, however, evidence showing that this is just not true.
 What is true is that consumerism has overwhelmingly increased in the last decades.
 We seem to live in a culture that supports the idea of more for the sake of more.

-Besides the fact that food is more processed, that the size of the serving portions became larger and larger at very affordable prices, large food and drink companies have also alarmingly increased the calories per products.
+Besides the fact that food is more processed, that the size of the serving portions became larger and larger at very affordable prices, large food and drink companies have also alarmingly increased the calories per product.
 And unfortunately, all of these things are very well marketed to the public.
 Obesity is directly related to the changes in the global food system.

 As of 23 October 2018, these are the key aspects of a healthy diet published by the World Health Organization.
 It is of crucial importance to our health to limit our calories to the point where we have a balance between what we take in and what we consume.